The breakdown of weak null singularities inside black holes: Proof of Theorem and Theorem

 \item \textit{The charge $Q$ is dominated by the Hawking mass $\rho$}

-By the Maxwell equation \eqref{ChargeVEinstein}, we also have an estimate on the charge $Q$ of the form which we integrate from the center where $Q=0$ and $\rho=0$.
-Thus, the charge is dominated by the Hawking mass:
+By the Maxwell equation \eqref{ChargeVEinstein}, we also have an estimate on the charge $Q$, using also \eqref{eq2} as follows which we integrate from the center where $Q=0$ and $\rho=0$.
+Thus, the charge is bounded by the Hawking mass:

 \item \textit{The consequence of focusing on the trapped region}

 In fact, the actual estimate which is obtained in step \ref{step1} is of the more specific form :